rocblink27/csc202_workspace/README.md

     The `-u` flag in the `git push` command stands for **"upstream"**.
 It tells Git to remember the remote repository (in this case, `origin`) and the branch (in this case, `master`) that you're pushing to.
 This establishes a tracking relationship between your local branch and the remote branch, which simplifies future Git commands.

-**NOTE:** Do not create any files directly on GitHub before pushing your local repository.
+**NOTE:** Do not create files directly on GitHub before pushing your local repository.
 If you do, GitHub will create a branch called `main`.
 This can cause confusion and result in two branches when you push from your local machine.

 ### Pulling from GitHub to a New CCS-Theia Setup

-If you have an existing repository on GitHub and now you want to work on it from a different machine (e.g., a new PC or a work/school computer), you'll need to pull the repository from GitHub to your new machine.
+If you have an existing repository on GitHub and want to work on it from a different machine (e.g., a new PC or a work/school computer), you'll need to pull the repository from GitHub to your new machine.
 Follow these steps to set up the repository on your new computer and access your files:

 1. **On the new machine**, create a folder where you want to store the repository.
 This will serve as the location for the files you pull from GitHub.